 Correspondence with Tchaikovsky

-6 letters from Tchaikovsky to Ippolit Shpazhinsky have survived, dating from 1886 to 1888, all of which are available in English translations on this website:
+6 letters from Tchaikovsky to Ippolit Shpazhinsky have survived, dating from 1886 to 1888, all of which have been translated into English on this website:

 - Letter 2861 – 19/31 January 1886, from Maydanovo

 - Letter 2875 – 30 January/11 February 1886, from Maydanovo

 - Letter 2928 – 6/18 April 1886, from Tiflis

 - Letter 2996 – 7/19 July 1886, from Maydanovo

 - Letter 3367 – 25 September/7 October 1887, from Maydanovo

 - Letter 3550 – between 20 April/2 May and 23 April/5 May 1888, from Moscow.